-What partnerships, if any, with Parent Engagement - Title I, local library, and media specialist.
+What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

 2. SCHOOL IMPROVEMENT GOALS

 2.2 Overarching Need # 2